When you are purchasing auto insurance, one of the first questions your BrokerLink broker will ask you is: “what is your annual mileage?”

-Here are three different ways you can figure out your annual mileage:
+Here are three different ways you can figure out your annual mileage

-If you bought your car brand new, check your current odometer reading and divide it by the total amount of years you have had your car:
+Check your current odometer reading and divide it by the total amount of years you have had your car:

-For 3 years old: Current odometer reading ÷ 3 = annual mileage
+For 3 years old: Current odometer reading ÷ 3 = annual mileage.

-For 3 ½ years old: Current odometer reading ÷ 3.5 = annual mileage
+For 3 ½ years old: Current odometer reading ÷ 3.5 = annual mileage.

-Compare your vehicle’s mileage during an oil change to today’s mileage.
+Compare your vehicle’s mileage during an oil change to today’s mileage:

-For a year ago: Current odometer reading – old odometer reading = annual mileage
+For a year ago: Current odometer reading – old odometer reading = annual mileage.

-For 6 months ago: Current odometer reading – old odometer reading x 2 = annual mileage
+For 6 months ago: Current odometer reading – old odometer reading x 2 = annual mileage.

-Calculate your commute and weekend kilometres.
+3. Calculate your commute and weekend kilometres

 Multiply your commute to work (both ways) to the number of days you commute to work in a week.

 Not sure of your daily commute?
 Google it!
 Google will tell you the exact kilometres from your home address to your work address.

-20 km one way to work = 40 km per day x 5 days per week = 200 km per week for weekday commute
+20 km one way to work = 40 km per day x 5 days per week = 200 km per week for weekday commute.